python/cpython/Doc/reference/compound_stmts.rst

    single: ->; function annotations
    single: : (colon); function annotations

-Parameters may have annotations of the form "``: expression``" following the parameter name.
-Any parameter may have an annotation even those of the form ``*identifier`` or ``**identifier``.
+Parameters may have an :term:`annotation <function annotation>` of the form "``: expression``" following the parameter name.
+Any parameter may have an annotation, even those of the form ``*identifier`` or ``**identifier``.
 Functions may have "return" annotation of the form "``-> expression``" after the parameter list.
 These annotations can be any valid Python expression.
 The presence of annotations does not change the